“The only true wisdom is in knowing you know nothing.” ~ Socrates

 2 0 1 7

 I became nationally certified health and wellness coach through the National Board for Health & Wellness Coaching.
-As well as continued my education and coaching in social-racial justice, ancestral healing, somatics, ritual, sound healing, traditional lineage customs and practices, sexual healing, feminism/womanism, decolonization, 5D paradigm shifting, and magic practice.
+As well as continued my education and coaching in social-racial justice, ancestral healing, shamanic practice, somatics, ritual, sound healing, traditional lineage customs and practices, sexual healing, feminism/womanism, decolonization, 5D paradigm shifting, and magic practice.

 I also co-created and facilitated my first womxn’s ceremonial retreat and began to write for witchy publications and speak on podcasts that felt resonant.